 Fit body for a fit mind

 Fitness boot camps are all the rage for getting full-body workouts.
-Well, a little invigorating activity is also good for the noggin’ and it is a great stress reliever and boosts overall mood.
+Well, an insider from FireRite suggests a little invigorating activity is also good for the noggin’, a great stress reliever and keeps your mind .

 7. Aerobic exercise